adamtuliper/Unity-OrksWithForks/README.md

 Let's go ahead and add a Walk animation to the player.
 1. Navigate to the /Sprites/Hero/Walk folder
 1. In the folder press Control-A to select all of the images
 1. Drag and drop them onto the Player game object in the hierarchy.
 If prompted to create a file name it "Walk".
-This will be automatically created to contain the animation keyframes to cycle through each sprite
+This will be automatically created to contain the animation keyframes to cycle through each sprite.

     ![Creating the Walk Animation](/Images/CreateWalkAnimation.PNG "Creating the Walk Animation")

 1. That last step creates a Walk.anim file with animation data in it.
 That data is visible in the Animation window (Menu item Windows/Animation) once you select the Player.

     ![Walk Animation File](/Images/WalkAnimationFile.PNG "Walk Animation File")